xcp-ng/xcp-ng-org/docs/upgrade.md

 `xe host-call-plugin plugin=prepare_host_upgrade.py host-uuid=750d9176-6468-4a08-8647-77a64c09093e fn=main args:url=http://<ip-address>/xcp-ng/unpackedexample/`

 The output should also be true.
 It has created a temporary entry in the grub bootloader which will automatically load the upgrade ISO on the next boot.
-It then automatically runs the XCP-NG upgrade with no user intervention required.
+It then automatically runs the XCP-ng upgrade with no user intervention required.
 It will also backup your existing XenServer dom0 install to the secondary backup partition, just like the normal upgrade.

 To start the process, just tell the host to reboot.
-It is best to watch the progress by using KVM if it's available, but if not, it should proceed fine and boot into upgraded XCP-NG in 10 to 20 minutes.
+It is best to watch the progress by using KVM if it's available, but if not, it should proceed fine and boot into upgraded XCP-ng in 10 to 20 minutes.

 ## Migrate VMs from older XenServer/XCP-ng